In this example, we apply a classification tree model to the Carseats dataset, sourced from the

 Carseats <- data.frame(Carseats, High)

-the train() function in the
+use the sample() function in the

 .